When to Transition to A Toddler Bed

 One of the most common questions I get asked as a baby sleep consultant is, “When should we move him into a big kid bed?”
 My favorite answer to this is, “Later,” and there are a couple of reasons why I say that.

-Believe me, it’s going to be a lot easier to make the transition once you’ve got a good, skilled sleeper on your hands.
+Believe me, it’s going to be a lot easier to make the transition out of the crib once you’ve got a good, skilled sleeper on your hands.
 Unless you’ve got a new baby on the way and need to make some space in that crib, there’s just no reason to push it.

-Don’t look at it as some kind of developmental stage that your child should reach at a predetermined age.
+Don’t look at transitioning out of the crib as some kind of developmental stage that your child should reach at a predetermined age.
 They’ll get there when they get there, and there’s no harm if it’s later rather than sooner.
-Toddlers will inevitably notice that they sleep in a different bed than their parents, or their older siblings, and will show interest to make the switch.
+Toddlers will inevitably notice that they sleep in a different bed than their parents, or their older siblings, and will show interest to make the switch out of the crib.

 If your little one has started the “escape artist” routine, and is climbing out of their crib in a dangerous way, this can be harmful.
 However, I should actually throw in a little disclaimer here.
 If they’ve got the skills to get out of the crib safely, (and some kids I know are exceptional at climbing out of their cribs) then, I once again recommend sticking with the crib.

-One of the biggest reasons and MISTAKES I see for parents moving their kids to a big kid bed, is because they’re hoping it will solve some existing sleep issues.
+One of the biggest reasons and MISTAKES I see for parents moving their kids to a toddler bed, is because they’re hoping it will solve some existing sleep issues.
 Maybe baby’s gotten into a habit of wanting to climb into bed with Mom and Dad, or they’re suddenly waking up and demanding a glass of milk in the middle of the night.
-So maybe a big kid bed would help them feel more grown up.
+So maybe transitioning to a toddler bed would help them feel more grown up.
 Maybe it would give them a feeling of security and comfort.

 It will not.
 Full stop.